 A retired bishop with the United Methodist Church, Melvin Talbert, presided over the wedding of his gay son not long ago.
 Now, his church has long stated that it stands on the wrong side of history here–it opposes equal marriage rights for gay couples.

-For his incredible humanity, he is going to face an inquisition–a trial.
+For his incredible humanity, he faces an inquisition–a trial.
 A trial!
 He is going to be judged in a trial.
-He could be defrocked over this.

 Two Christians refused to bow under to cruelty, inhumanity, and disgusting bigotry.

 Two, but they are not alone at all–there are many other ministers who are joining them on the love bus.

 Last year, Tara Spuhler McCabe, vice-moderator of the Presbyterian Church’s general assembly, stepped down from her post three days after getting it because a tipster let the church’s leaders know she’d officiated a gay wedding in Washington, D.C.
 The leaders “censured” her, but she refused to back down.
 She quit her post rather than buckle under.
 As that link reveals, the Episcopalian Church is having some major issues around gay rights as well.

 Maybe Some Discord Ain’t Such a Bad Idea!

 These bigoted denominations struggle now with plenty of discord.
 It’s definitely high time for these leaders to start seeing members bleed away.
 I wonder how long they’re going to be able to use the “discord” excuse with a straight face?
 Probably a while, but not forever.
 Sooner or later folks are going to wonder why all Christians seem so eager to “sow discord.”

 The people calling for Bishop Talbert and Rev. Schaefer to go on trial–on trial, I repeat!–for their heretical views are missing the whole point.
 And maybe these organizations’ inability to recognize their own idolatry of their rules is why this story is such a big deal.